 Use all three levels of Exstimulo Potion liberally.
 You receive these frequently as rewards, plus they’re easy to replace by brewing.
 Save Strong Exstimulo Potion and Potent Exstimulo Potion for Foundables with a high threat level.

 What’s the best way to walk Portmanteaus and unlock Portkeys?

 Save your Silver Keys!
 Use your infinite Gold Key on the 2k Portmanteaus.

 Portkeys potentially grant a lot of XP.
 Use Baruffio’s Brain Elixir when unlocking a Portkey.
 You can choose from two different approaches to maximize your XP.

 One, save all your Portkeys to unlock at once during a single Baruffio’s Brain Elixir.
 Even if you can’t play for a full 30 minutes, you can still gain a lot of XP from all the Portkeys.

 Two, open each Portkey as it becomes available, when you have time to play a full 30 minutes.
-Then you can still maximize the Baruffio’s Brain Elixir by returning foundables or completing fortress battles.
+Then you can still maximize the Baruffio’s Brain Elixir by returning Foundables or completing Wizarding Challenges.

 What are the different magical Traces (floating medallions) on my map?